 Information is collected to measure the use of the website when you visit it.

-Further information may be found in the Inquiry’s Protocol on the Receipt and Handling of Information which will become available on the Inquiry’s website.
+Further information can be found in the Inquiry’s Protocol on the Receipt and Handling of Information which is available on the Inquiry’s website.

 The Inquiry website uses cookies, small text files that are placed on your machine, to help the site provide a better user experience.
 The Inquiry website has cookies for two purposes: